Do cities still want a sharing economy?

 The two models tend to elicit very different responses from different members of the affected communities.

-As sharing economy platforms and other new technologies evolve and continue to impact city governance, cities should expect that their relationships with the private sector will change as well.
+As sharing economy platforms and other new technologies evolve and continue to impact city governance, cities should expect that their relationships with the private sector will change, as well.
 As cities transition from being purely the sales target to being the consumers and users of these platforms, there is opportunity for policymakers to make these relationships more reflexive — to be true stakeholders — and influence the way this technology develops for their cities.

 After all, no one knows better what cities need and want more than the mayors and local leaders immersed in the community and on the front lines of government.
 New technology platforms are blurring the lines between public and private realms — cities are best suited to channel the power of these new partnerships and opportunities — creating a shared, dynamic, innovative economy for all.Featured Image: chombosan/Getty Images